Humphrys genealogy

 Mass celebrated by Fr.
 John Flanagan, also presiding was Michael Fogarty, Bishop of Killaloe.

 Present at the funeral were the Alderman's son-in-law, the President of the Irish Free State W.T.
-Cosgrave, and his entire cabinet, and a long list of politicians and clergy, including Eoin MacNeill and John A. Costello and Sean Mac Eoin and Batt O'Connor and Sir Thomas Esmonde and The Ceann Comhairle and The Chief Justice and The President of the High Court and The Lord Mayor.
+Cosgrave, and his entire cabinet, and a long list of politicians and clergy, including Eoin MacNeill and John A. Costello and Sean Mac Eoin (later Minister for Defence) and Batt O'Connor and Sir Thomas Esmonde and The Ceann Comhairle and The Chief Justice and The President of the High Court and The Lord Mayor.

 See funeral report and photo in Irish Times, October 20, 1931.